-Specifies the source of randomness.
-If the operating system does not provide a /dev/ random or equivalent device, the default source of randomness is keyboard input. randomdev specifies the name of a character device or file containing random data to be used instead of the default.
+If that behavior is disabled at compile time, however, the specified file will be used as entropy source for key generation. randomdev is the name of a character device or file containing random data to be used.
 The special value keyboard indicates that keyboard input should be used.